Wei-M-Wei/Survivalml/README.md

   - **glmnet** for LASSO
   - **optim** for incorporating weights into the logistic model.

 This example can be used to verify the correctness of the package (see more details in 'check the correctness of this package.R').
+Another example of recovering the true parameters in the weighted logistic regression is 'correctness check for weighted logistic regression without penalty and MIDAS.R'.

 ## Additional resources
 - **Replication code**: The repository includes replication code for all simulations and empirical applications.